m-fila/ELITPCdcs/README.md

 C++11 compiler and cmake>3.1

 This project requires open62541 (open source C implementation of OPC UA) build with enabled methodcalls, subscriptions (enabled by default) and full namespace 0.
-You may change `-DCMAKE_INSTALL_PREFIX` for custom installation:
+You may change `-DCMAKE_INSTALL_PREFIX` for custom installation (in that case you should also edit env.sh with same path):
 ```
 git clone https://github.com/open62541/open62541
 mkdir open62541/build && cd open62541/build